drutiny/drutiny-legacy/README.md

 **Composer**

-Needed to install Symfony Console and related libraries.
+Needed to install Symfony Console and other PHP libraries.

 ```
 composer install